dealom/Package-Project/README.md

 If you want to take a deeper look in my code, you can open the 'PasswordFromScratch' and 'PasswordFromString' folders.
 If the file name has the word 'Interaction', that means that the code contains mainly inputs and print statements so the user can interact with the terminal.
 The other files contain functions and classes that this program needs in order to work.

-If want to contact me for any reason, you can go to this project's repo, https://github.com/dealom/Package-Project, and create an issue.
+If want to contact me to talk about this project, you can go to this project's github repo, https://github.com/dealom/Package-Project, and create an issue.
 I will be notified that way.

 Thank you for using my package project.
 I hope you enjoyed it.